 Due to the effects of globalisation, the cultures of some countries are influenced by others.
 Some people think this is a natural process.
 Others think this is a threat to cultural identity.
 What is your opinion about this?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

-Sample Answer 1: (Globalisation is a natural process and should be embraced)
+Sample Answer: (Globalisation is a natural process and should be embraced)

-Globalisation is sweeping all the differences and boundaries among nations.
+Globalisation is sweeping away all the differences and boundaries among nations.
 The buzzword globalisation refers to freeing up of markets, free flow of goods and information and as a result, the traditional barriers among nations are gradually breaking down and the world is becoming closer in terms of cultural and economic relations.
-So as a natural process, the culture of different countries are blending together and a country is adopting foreign cultures faster than ever.
+So, I believe that, as a natural process, the culture of different countries are blending together and a country is adopting foreign cultures faster than ever.

-In recent years some countries are experiencing rapid cultural changes and the culture of a dominating country is being adopted by the people of other countries.
-For instance, due to the spread of Indian TV channels and their Bombay-centric flamboyant Hindi cultures, many SAARC countries are on the verge of losing their century-old cultural uniqueness.
+These days some countries are experiencing rapid cultural changes and the culture of a dominating country is being adopted by the people of other countries.
+For instance, due to the spread of Indian TV channels and their Bombay-centric flamboyant Hindi cultures, many SAARC countries are on the verge of losing their century-old cultural uniqueness in films and fashion industries.
 Interestingly, Indian culture is also being influenced by more dominating Hollywood.